Contrasting lineages of wing chun

 Advanced students practice fighting against two opponents, and there is an interesting version of chi sao sparring where one partner uses a combination of wing tsun and non wing tsun techniques and the other partner uses only wing tun techniques in a very fast freestyle spar.

 Wing Chun, like other forms of Kung Fu, has weapons training.
-Although the weapons used were weapons that were actually used in ancient times, today weapons are trained either by wing chun geeks, for historical purposes, or in order to enhance unarmed fighting attributes.
+Although the weapons used were weapons that were actually used in ancient times, today weapons are trained either by wing chun geeks, for historical purposes, or in order to enhance power.
 Weapons training is usually only taught at the advanced level.